ztauthstar/.github/profile/README.md

-# ZTAuth*: Zero Trust AuthN/AuthZ and Trusted Models
+# ZTAuth*: Zero Trust AuthN/AuthZ and Trust Models

 **ZTAuth*** redefines authentication (AuthN) and authorization (AuthZ) with models that are:

 - **Transferable**, **Versionable**, **Immutable**, **Model-Compliant** and **Resilient**.
-- Enable **trusted models** and Zero Trust security.
+- Enable **trust models** and Zero Trust security.